Alawite mountains offer limited shelter to Assad

 Assad has given no hint that he might consider such a move - any public suggestion that he was considering a withdrawal from the capital would be a clear admission of defeat in a war he appears determined to win at any cost.

-"We've not seen any movement of big heavy artillery, or big armored units (to the Alawite areas)," Joshi said.
+"We've not seen any movement of big heavy artillery, or big armoured units (to the Alawite areas)," Joshi said.

 "Although it would be a sensible option, they still feel able and willing to defend Damascus as the seat of government, for the short term at least."